BCLab-UNM/Swarmathon-Docs/MissionToMars.md

 Each section of your submission will be graded on a 100-point scale, with 100 being the highest possible total:

    A. Mission Plan Text: describe a practical proposed task in detail.
 (25 points)
    B. Video: Artistic quality of the video and successful communication of the mission.
-At a minimum it should include export of simulation.
+At a minimum it should include an export of the simulation.
 Narration or subtitles explaining what is happening in the mission would enhance the video.
 (50 points)
    C. GitHub Code: The ability of your robots to carry out the mission.
 (25 points)